Outreach and working with schools

 Chemistry Teachers' Centre

 Since 2000, our Chemistry Teachers' Centre has been supporting teachers to deliver chemistry in a way that will inspire the next generation of chemists.
-We have an annual programme of outreach activities - from Spectroscopy Masterclasses to Forensic Science murder-mystery investigations - that we have designed in collaboration with our 200+ local members to meet their specific needs.
-Each term we hold a coffee morning and send out a newsletter.
+We have an annual programme of outreach activities suitable for KS3-5; from competitions promoting women in science to Spectroscopy Masterclasses.